zvenyach-llc/zvenyach.com/content/blog/joyful-procurement-announcement.md

 Over the next few months, I plan to conduct additional research, write, and edit the book.
 But before I spend a ton of time and energy doing it, I want to make sure that folks will actually buy it, and more importantly, read it.

 So, if you are an acquisition professional who wants to learn more about buying digital services.
 Or if you’ve seen effective acquisition of digital services out “in the wild.”
-Or if you’re just a friend who wants to show support for this crazy idea of mine, **please [consider signing up for my newsletter](https://mailchi.mp/0a8a0cdd8c65/joypro)**.
+Or if you’re just a friend who wants to show support for this crazy idea of mine, please [consider signing up for my newsletter](https://mailchi.mp/0a8a0cdd8c65/joypro).

 It’ll only take a few seconds of your time, but it will mean the world to me.
 And, hopefully, the book will make it easier for acquisition professionals throughout federal, state, and local governments to learn how to best procure digital services!